joseph-gerald/data-app-base/README.md

 2. Rename single.html or multi.html as index.html
 3. Delete the other page
 4. Go to src/script/base/ (multi.js or single.js depending on which one you selected)
-5. Modify the script to do what you want
+5. Modify the script to do what you want (by default just fetches random text from [baconipsum.com](https://baconipsum.com/) and images from [thedogapi.com](https://www.thedogapi.com/)

 ## Features
 ### Simple